prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

     By "replaying" a payment, we mean that the user reuses the same coins he used the first time he/she bought those items, thus not spending new coins (and therefore not spending additional money).

-.. http:get:: /history

-  Return a list of fulfilled contracts.
-Typically used by backoffice interfaces.

-  **Request**

-  :query days: a number indicating that we request contracts from now up to `days` days ago.

-  **Response**

-  :status 200 OK: The response is a JSON array of  `TransactionHistory`_.

-..
-  BE AWARE: /map is some old naming from the backend.
-Better name here as well?

-.. http:get:: /map

-  Takes a transaction ID and return the related contract.
-  Typically used by backoffice interfaces.

-  **Request**

-  :query transaction_id: transaction ID of the contract we want to retrieve.

-  **Return**

-  :status 200 OK:
-    The body contains the `proposal`_ associated to `transaction_id`.

-  :status 404 Not Found:
-    There is no contract associated to `transaction_id`.

 ------------------------------